Kathy Evans: Biography

 She also briefly worked as an oil analyst in Dallas, Texas.
 A diagnosis of breast cancer meant Evans had to retire from journalism in the early 1990s.
-She was a campaigner of women's rights in Islamic countries.
+She was a campaigner on women's rights in Islamic countries.
 She noticed up to 70 female prisoners in the Saudi Dammam prison complex being subjected to temperatures of up to 49 C and had a very small exercise yard.
 Evans visited the Qom in Iran in an attempt to interview the house arrested moderate Hussein-Ali Montazeri and warned of radicalised graduates being destined for military training away from Tehran or in Lebanon's lawless Beqaa Valley.
 She reported in Kuwait City in collaboration with the British Army in 1991 following the expulsion of Iraqi troops.
 Evans reported on Osama bin Laden's career before others noticed his significance and reported in July 1997 that the Central Intelligence Agency were planning to abduct him by conducting a snatch operation and that he was moved to the Taliban's headquarters in Kandahar for his safety.

 Evans reported on how the daughters of Saddam Hussein coped with their situation in Baghdad.
 In 1995, she won an Amnesty International Press Award, for "an investigation into the plight of women accused of adultery in Pakistan, who were being imprisoned under repressive Islamic laws and then raped by the police."
 She was a campaigner of women's rights in Islamic countries.
 Following the demise of the Taliban in 2001, Evans established the charitable foundation Kathy Evans Education Trust in order to establish a school in Kabul so that Afghan adolescents and women could be taught carpet-weaving, jewellery-making and literacy and to slow the trade of mostly exported semi-precious stones.